Tez0ice/Tez0ice/README.md

-- 👋 Hi, given name Zayd...
--  i want food
+-  i just want some free food and a good sleep

 <!---
 Tez0ice/Tez0ice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.